input-output-hk/partner-chains-smart-contracts/docs/README.md

 Minting policy verifies the following:

-- signature can be verified with the <!--ATMS verification key--> submitted public keys of committee members, and the concatenated and hashed value of these keys correspond to the one saved on-chain
+- signature can be verified with the submitted public keys of committee members, and the concatenated and hashed value of these keys correspond to the one saved on-chain
 - list of public keys does not contain duplicates
-- UTxO with the last Merkle root is referenced in the transaction
+- if `lastMerkleRoot` is specified, the UTxO with the given roothash is referenced in the transaction as reference input

 Validator script verifies the following:

 - UTxOs containing an `MPTRootToken` cannot be unlocked from the script address

 ![MPTRootToken minting](MPTRoot.svg)
+<figcaption align = "center"><i>Merkle root token minting</i></figcaption><br />

 The merkle tree has to be constructed in the exact same way as it is done by [following merkle tree implementation](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/src/TrustlessSidechain/MerkleTree.hs).
 Entries in the tree should be calculated as follow: